 - Under the Sea ~ Journey of the Little Mermaid

-Also located here is a stop for the Walt Disney World Railway and Casey Jr. Splash “N” Soak Station, which is actually a play area with fountains rather than a ride.
+Also located here is a stop for the Walt Disney World Railway and Casey Jr. Splash “N” Soak Station, which is a playground area with fountains.

 There are eight Quick Service and Table Service restaurants in Fantasyland, which are: